Finistere/antidote/README.rst

     :code:`@lazy` will automatically apply :code:`@inject` and can also be a value, property or even a method similarly to :code:`@inject.method`.

--   :code:`@interface` for a function, class or even :code:`@lazy` function call for which one or multiple implementations can be provided.
+-   :code:`@interface` for which one or multiple implementations can be provided.

     .. code-block:: python